Bring-Down Certificate of Representations and Warranties

-The doctrine of merger states that all prior negotiations, statements and agreements – including the purchase agreement – are deemed merged on closing which is when the purchase agreement comes to an end.
-This means from the date of closing, these important reps and warranties that induced the purchaser to enter into the agreement and buy the business, will no longer be binding on the seller.
+The doctrine of merger states that all prior negotiations, statements and agreements – including the purchase agreement – are deemed merged on the closing when the purchase agreement comes to an end.
+This means from the date of closing, these important reps and warranties that induced the purchaser to enter into the agreement and buy the business will no longer be binding on the seller.

-The bring-down certificate is then, a way around the doctrine of merger in the sense that it permits the representations and warranties to survive after closing.
+The bring-down certificate can be seen as a way around the doctrine of merger in the sense that it permits the representations and warranties to survive after closing.
 In this way, the purchaser will have the ability to sue the seller of the business should any of the reps and warranties later turn out to be untrue.

 -Shira Kalfa, BA, JD, Partner and Founder

 Shira Kalfa is the founding partner of Kalfa Law.
 Shira’s practice is focused in corporate-commercial and tax law including corporate reorganizations, corporate restructuring, mergers and acquisitions, commercial financing, secured lending and transactional law.
 Shira graduated from York University achieving the highest academic accolade of Summa Cum Laude in 2012.
 She graduated from Western Law in 2015, with a specialization in business law.
 Shira is licensed to practice by the Law Society of Ontario.
 She is also a member of the Ontario Bar Association, the Canadian Tax Foundation, Women’s Law Association of Ontario, and the Toronto Jewish Law Society.

 The above provides information of a general nature only.
 This does not constitute legal advice.
 All transactions or circumstances vary, and specified legal advice is required to meet your particular needs.
 If you have a legal question you should consult with a lawyer.